sampoearas/cascading-filtered-lists/README.md

 This project demonstrates how cascading filtered lists can be implemented in Aras.

-## Project Details

-See [TESTSTATUS file](./TESTSTATUS.md) for latest testing information.

-#### Built Using
-Aras 11.0 SP7

-#### Versions Tested:
-Aras 11.0 SP7, Aras 11.0 SP5 (open release)

-#### Browsers Tested:
-Internet Explorer 11, Firefox 38 ESR, Chrome

-> Though built and tested using Aras 11.0 SP7, this project should function in older releases of Aras 11.0 and Aras 10.0.

 ## How It Works

 The project's import package adds properties and fields to the default Part ItemType/Form: `country`, `city`, and `plant`.
 The city property is filtered based on the selected country using the standard List - Filter List pair configuration.